Perspective | Why we shouldn’t give in to climate despair

 Sign up for the latest news about climate change, energy and the environment, delivered every Thursday

 The world is at a fork in the road on climate.
-Nations are gearing up for a major U.N. summit in Scotland this fall, where they are expected to significantly increase their commitments to curb greenhouse gases.
+Nations are gearing up for a major U.N. summit this fall in Scotland, where they are expected to significantly increase their commitments to curb greenhouse gases.
 Depending on the ambition of those commitments — and the actions that follow — we will find ourselves on one of several very different paths.

 In the best-case scenario, people rapidly switch from fossil-fuel-powered energy sources to renewable ones.
 We change the way we travel, construct homes and grow food.
 We restore ecosystems so they can more effectively soak up carbon dioxide.